 “Whaaat?,” said the friend, who happened to be from Los Angeles.
 “Latifah and Foxy had beef?
 I never knew that.”

 In light of thinking there’s probably many more out there who’ve either forgotten or overlooked this small gem of a feud (which let’s be honest, produced records that are a lot better than many of their male counterparts), this post will catch you up on what happened.

-THE BACKSTORY: Allegedly, this all stems from comments Foxy Brown allegedly made circa ’96 about Latifah making unwanted advances onto her in a club.
+THE BACKSTORY: Allegedly, this all stems from comments Foxy Brown made circa ’96 about Latifah making unwanted advances onto her in a club.
 While there’s no media quotes to substantiate this, the industry is not as big as it appears, so it’s feasible Foxy recalled this story to her inner circle and it eventually got back to the Queen.
 As expected, Latifah was none too happy about the comments.
-Latifah’s sexuality has always been an open secret, but it was a still a topic she ducked when asked, especially at this time considering the question was a red-hot considering how well she played the “Cleo” role in the hit crime caper film Set It Off.
+Latifah’s sexuality has always been an open secret, but it was a still a topic she ducked when asked, especially considering how well she played the “Cleo” role in the hit crime caper film Set It Off.

 Speaking of Set It Off, Latifah responded in true emcee fashion by taking it to the booth to record “Name Callin’.”
-Ironically, there was no names named, and those not in the know could easily interpret this as just a generic diss to any female emcee.
-However, those who knew about the brewing beef knew this was a clear warning shot.
+Ironically, there was no names dropped and those not in the know could easily interpret this as just a generic diss to any female emcee.
+However, those aware of the brewing beef knew this was a clear warning shot.

-Nothing was heard for close to two years after this, and for the most part any issues were forgotten between the two.
+Nothing was heard for close to two years after this and for the most part any issues between the two were forgotten.